Sam’s Anchor Cafe owner purchases Silver Peso bar in Larkspur

 “The top priority is that the Peso remains what it is,” Lee said.
 “Not a restaurant, a wine bar or anything like that.”

-The Silver Peso has operated as a tavern since 1938, though the current bar was established in 1961 when Chester Wolmack, a U.S. Navy diver, purchased the business with money he made retrieving silver coins from Manila Bay after World War II.
+With prior iterations as a blacksmith and a market, the building has operated as a tavern under several names since 1938, though the current bar was established as the Silver Peso in 1961 when Chester Wolmack, a U.S. Navy diver, purchased the bar with money he made retrieving silver coins from Manila Bay after World War II.
 Rock legend Janis Joplin was a regular patron in the late 1960s.

 The bar became known for maintaining its dive-bar character through decades of gentrification in downtown Larkspur, where average home values exceed $2 million.

-“The Silver Peso has been and its community has been so awesome to me as a bartender and an owner,” Lee said in the Facebook video.
+“The Silver Peso has been, and its community has been, so awesome to me as a bartender and an owner,” Lee said in the Facebook video.
 “It navigated me through a divorce, through a surgery of which I never thought I’d walk again.
-And I navigated it through the pandemic to make sure that it stayed open and continued on afterwards with so much help from so many other people.”
+And I navigated it through the pandemic to make sure that it stayed open and continued on afterward with so much help from so many other people.”

 Reach Tiburon reporter Francisco Martinez at 415-944-4634.